thedolphinos/cell/README.md

 # @thedolphinos/cell

-A framework to build server side applications using MongoDB, Node.js and Express.
+A framework to build server side applications using Node.js, Express, and MongoDB.

 👾: Before the release of version 1.0.0, we decided to review Cell from scratch.
 You can follow [the progress](https://github.com/thedolphinos/cell/blob/master/docs/ReviewProgress.txt), if you would like to.

 # 1. [Cell](https://github.com/thedolphinos/cell/blob/master/lib/core/Cell.js)

 The initiation point of the framework.
-You can start the application by calling the method `createLife` with the parameter `config`.
+You can start the application by calling the method `init` with the parameter `config`.

 ## 1.1.
-Flow of the method `createLife`
+Flow of the method `init`

 - Logger sends an info log that indicates the execution is started.
 - Activation of Node.js event handlers for uncaught exception and unhandled rejection.